denischergicalo/RealEmo/README.md

 # RealEmo

-RealEmo is a project developed as part of the "November Hackathon Online by Hackathon Expert Group," aimed at showcasing the potential of real-time facial recognition and emotion analysis through web browsers.
+RealEmo is a project developed as part of the "November Hackathon Online by Hackathon Expert Group", aimed at showcasing the potential of real-time facial recognition and emotion analysis through web browsers.
 This project highlights the independence of server computing and the scalability of the program.

 ## Features